fChristenson/the-question-in-question/src/chapters/development_practices/page_000.md

 ![debug](../assets/create_user_debug.png)

 This is just an example but I hope the idea is conveyed.
-If we think about our application as just a tree of function calls.
-We can almost derive what has happened by just knowing what the values are at each step of the callchain.
+If we think about our application as just a tree of function calls, we can almost derive what has happened by just knowing what the values are at each step of the callchain.